Application Examplesο

 Tutorialsο

-These tutorials are designed to introduce new users to the basic functionalities of the SIR 3S Toolkit.
+These tutorials are designed to introduce new users to the functionalities of the SIR 3S Toolkit.
+Each class holding functions has its own section of tutorials.
+The section come in pairs of wrapper classes and their respective pure python mantle class.

-You can also download all tutorials and their respective data in a joint .zip archive at once here.
+You can also download all tutorials regarding SIR3S_Model (0 - 49) and their respective data in a joint .zip archive at once here.

 This tutorial demonstrates how to import the SIR 3S Toolkit and initialize instances of its classes.